-OF HOT MIX ASPHALT (HMA) MIXTURES
+OF ASPHALT MIXTURES

-This test method is intended to determine the maximum specific gravity (Gmm) of HMA paving mixtures, commonly referred to as Rice specific gravity.
+This test method is intended to determine the maximum specific gravity (Gmm) of asphalt paving mixtures, commonly referred to as Rice specific gravity.
 This method uses a flask pycnometer and is based on Iowa Test Method 510 and AASHTO procedure T209.
 Instructions for the use of a metal bowl type pycnometer are also included.

 AASHTO T209 Theoretical Maximum Specific Gravity and Density of Bituminous Paving Mixtures

 IM 357 Preparation of Bituminous Mix Sample for Test Specimens